YACS-RCOS/hamilton/README.md

 ### Specification

-The source format borrows much of its structure from json:api, with a few modifications.
+The source format borrows most of its structure from [json:api](https://jsonapi.org), with a few modifications.
 The most significant difference is in the "relationship object".
 The Hamilton "relationship object" allows for relationships defined by arbitrary fields.

 A source SHOULD represent a logical or physical source of data.
 A source MUST contain one or more HTTP endpoints.
 Each endpoint MUST respond with JSON.
 The JSON response MUST have the top-level objects `meta` and `data`.